 Designing, Building, and Living with a Piece of the Sun

-—Ken Haggard, Author of Passive Solar Architecture
+—David Bainbridge, Author of The Straw Bale House, and Passive Solar Architecture

 Masonry Heaters is a complete guide to designing and living with one of the oldest, and yet one of the newest, heating devices.
 A masonry heater’s design, placement in the home, and luxurious radiant heat redefine the hearth for the modern era, turning it into a piece of the sun right inside the home.
 Like the feeling one gets from the sun on a spring day, the environment around a masonry heater feels fresh.
 The radiant heat feels better on the skin.
 It warms the home both gently and efficiently.
 In fact, the value of a masonry heater lies in its durability, quality, serviceability, dependability, and health-supporting features.
 And it is an investment in self-sufficiency and freedom from fossil fuels.